Critical Skills for Every New Chief Revenue Officer

 Contributed by John Butler

-As a CEO, one frequently assesses the performance of their head of Sales.
+As a Chief Revenue Officer, one frequently assesses the performance of their head of Sales.
 It is one of the most important jobs in the company responsible for revenue strategy and growth.
 After all, revenue is king and the health of your company depends on it.
 While each company’s challenges are slightly different, here are a few tips that typically prove helpful:

 Integrate your sales and marketing teams